dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 ### Level 4: Capability-Entitlement Linkage

 Advanced implementations populate the `supporting-entitlements` container within each capability.
 This links capabilities to the installed entitlements that enable them, along with the `entitlement-state` container indicating whether each capability is allowed and in use.

+When a capability lists multiple supporting entitlements, the `entitlement-state/allowed` field MUST reflect the combined effect of all required entitlements.
+If any required entitlement is missing, expired, or revoked, `allowed` should be false.
+The `in-use` field indicates whether the capability is currently operational.

 At this level, the system additionally answers: Which entitlements enable which capabilities?
 What is allowed and what is in use?